Disability Theology

 5 The current shape of the conversation: growing edges and knotty problems

 Disability theology continues to develop in sets of distinct and divergent, yet overlapping, conversations.
 First, the themes of salvation, perfection, and theodicy persist, generating the knotty problems with which theologians continue to grapple.
-Issues around theodicy continue to provoke discussion, within the field of disability theology and in the work of outside observers who use disability as a test case for working out their own theodicies.
-(The paradigmatic example here is Eleonore Stump, but she is not alone.)
+Issues around theodicy continue to provoke discussion, within the field of disability theology and in the work of outside observers who use disability as a test case for working out their own theodicies (the paradigmatic example here is Eleonore Stump, but she is not alone; see Stump 2010).
 Questions about the character of salvation and the nature of Christian perfection likewise continue to provoke lively discussion.
-Second, scholarship focused on intellectual disability continues to provoke disagreement about key questions in theological anthropology (What does it mean to be human?), soteriology (In what does salvation consist?), and ecclesiology (Who can be ordained?
+Second, scholarship focused on intellectual disability continues to provoke disagreement about key questions in theological anthropology (what does it mean to be human?), soteriology (in what does salvation consist?), and ecclesiology (who can be ordained?
 What is required in order to receive the sacraments?).
 Third, more attention needs to be paid to disability theology from the majority world.
 Tom Shakespeare’s advocacy work in Africa is an example of the kind of engagement theology ought to be thinking about.
-What disability means varies by cultural context and the impact of disability is not universal.
+What disability means varies by cultural context and the impact of disability is not universal (see, for example, the relevant and useful bibliography compiled by Amenyedzi et al. [n.d.]).

 Like theodicy questions, questions about the meaning of human perfection persist in disability theology.
-The call to be perfect still guides Christian discipleship, because it was issued by Jesus in the context of the Sermon on the Mount, regarded in early Christianity as a compendium of Christian faith and practice.
+The call to be perfect still guides Christian discipleship because it was issued by Jesus in the context of the Sermon on the Mount, which was regarded in early Christianity as a compendium of Christian faith and practice.
 Yet ‘perfection’ has overtones of normativity and exclusivity and is too easily interpreted through culturally-conditioned ideas of beauty and achievement.
 Thus the question as to whether or how Christians can be both ‘perfect’ and ‘disabled’ provokes disputes within disability theology.
 For too long, these two dimensions of the human condition have been taken as mutually exclusive.
-Disability theology aims to produce an understanding of Christian perfection that holds for people who are disabled, either physically or cognitively.
-(See, for example, Eiesland 1994 and Yong 2007.)
+Disability theology aims to produce an understanding of Christian perfection that holds for people who are disabled, either physically or cognitively (see, for example, Eiesland 1994 and Yong 2007).

 The closely related theme of salvation generates an equally broad and diverging set of conversations.
 One area in which this knotty problem has been addressed is in thinking about the resurrection of the body.
 If human beings are raised to eternal life with Christ, as the creed teaches Christians to hope, what will happen to disabilities in heavenly life?
 Because disability theology has arisen in part as a discourse about what it means for human beings marked as ‘disabled’ to be considered Christians, attention to the question about how intrinsic disabilities are to individual identity has always been part of the mix.
-If a person sees herself as ‘disabled’, some disability theologians suggest, the eradication of her disability in the resurrection would alter her self-knowledge and her self-identity.
+If a person’s disability as essential to her identity, some disability theologians suggest, the eradication of her disability in the resurrection would alter her self-knowledge and her self-identity.

 Yet if human nature involves dependency at different stages of life, then disability poses no threat to humanity.
 It is possible to imagine personal identity as persisting through the changes inherent in earthly life, including disability.
 Disability theologians who take human finitude as the starting place for theological reflection on disability suggest that human identity subsists not in the personality but in the person, body and soul, in relation to God.
 Finitude might provide a starting place for thinking about what is foundational to human nature.